ecohydro/Mask_RCNN/app/README.md

 # TensorFlow example

-This example shows you how to deploy a Keras model via an AI for Earth container using the cropmask library.
-In this example we use an object detection model trained on the iNaturalist 2018 dataset.
+This example shows you how to deploy a Keras model via an AI for Earth container using the cropmask library, which depends on Keras and the mrcnn libraries.
+In this example we use an object detection model trained on Landsat 5 imagery over western Nebraska.

 In this example, the user will send an image to the API via a POST call.
 It is a long-running API, so a task ID will be returned when the endpoint is called.
 The API creates a SAS-keyed container within the API owner's Azure storage account.
 The SAS URL is returned to the caller via a status update.

 ## Download the model

 You can download a model you have trained from Azure storage.
-After you download, move this file to directory `keras_iNat_api` at the current directory.
+After you download, move this file to directory `cropmask_api` at the current directory.

-In this example, we copy the entire directory `keras_iNat_api` to the Docker container (see the `COPY` commands in `Dockerfile`), but there are other ways of accessing a model, such as placing it in a Azure blob storage container (a unit of blob storage, do not confuse with Docker _containers_) and mount that blob container.
+In this example, we copy the entire directory `cropmask_api` to the Docker container (see the `COPY` commands in `Dockerfile`), but there are other ways of accessing a model, such as placing it in a Azure blob storage container (a unit of blob storage, do not confuse with Docker _containers_) and mount that blob container.

 ## Modify Dockerfile